Night Wings

 The smallest distinct part of an energy pattern is called a point, although it’s not a particle of any kind.

-There’s something else that rests in the fire body that makes each individual unique.
+A force lives in the fire body that makes each individual unique.

-There is a deep form of energy weaving, where the weaver frees a few energy points from his fire body, so they can be absorbed into another being’s fire body.
+There’s a deep form of energy weaving, where the weaver frees a few energy points from his fire body, so they can be absorbed into another being’s fire body.

-And we believe that some of our unique, unseen energy goes along.
+We believe that some of our unique, unseen energy goes along.

 Balshown and I have exchanged parts of ourselves in this way.

-Balshown watches my fire body, as I sing a short song.
+He watches my fire body, as I sing a short song.

 “The Kishla are energy weavers,” he says, surprised.